This chapter provides an overview of the mid to late Pleistocene relative sea level record at Bermuda.

 The history of sea level fluctuations

 Global climate has fluctuated dramatically since the beginning of the Pleistocene Epoch 2.
 6 million years ago .
 For the past 1 million years or so the glacial-interglacial cycles have spanned roughly 100,000 years.
-Meaning, this was the interval between successive phases ice sheet formation across the continents of the Northern hemisphere.
+Meaning, this was the interval between successive phases of maximum ice sheet formation – known as “glacial” periods – across the continents of the Northern hemisphere.

-During cold “glacial” periods large volumes of water were bound up in the ice sheets which covered up to one third of the earth’s land area.
+During glacial periods, large volumes of water were bound up in the ice sheets which covered up to one third of the earth’s land area.
 This water was released as meltwater during warm “inter-glacial” periods.
 In response, global sea levels rose and fell over a range of up to 120 m (390 ft) (Figure 8d).
 Rates of sea-level change sometimes exceeded 100 mm (4 inches) per decade.

 At each glacial period Bermuda would have emerged as a single large island, we can call “Greater Bermuda” (Figure 1f, Chapter 1).
 The North Lagoon which is presently submerged to depths of 15 m to 20 m (60 ft) would have been transformed into a forested plateau.
 Neighbouring Argus, Challenger and Bowditch “banks” would have temporarily emerged from the sea.

 When sea levels were high, during warm interglacial periods, the land area of Bermuda would have been close to its present size.
 Elevated ancient beach deposits and erosional features, mentioned earlier, indicate that on several occasions in the past Bermuda’s shoreline closely corresponded to that of today.
 And for relatively brief periods of time, sea levels at Bermuda exceeded its present level (Figure 8d).
-Where suitable unaltered coral fragments have been found in elevated marine conglomerates, their ages, as determined by radiometric dating, have been used to establish a chronology of high sea level events at Bermuda, as described in Chapter 4.
+Where suitable unaltered coral fragments have been found in elevated marine conglomerates, their ages, as determined by radiometric dating, have been the basis for research into chronology of high sea level events at Bermuda, as described in Chapter 12.

 Eustacy versus Isostacy